 Oxford University and Imperial College London are both in the race to find a coronavirus vaccine.
 On 23 April the first European human trials began at a lab in Oxford; around 800 people were recruited to take part.
-Now, on 16 June, Imperial College is starting a human trial in 300 volunteers.
-A further 10,000 volunteers are also wanted across England, Wales and Scotland.
-Jack Sommers was one of the first to have the jab on the Oxford trial three weeks ago.
+On 16 June, Imperial College started a human trial.
+A month later, on 16 July, Oxford University said the trials were showing "promising results".
+A further 10,000 volunteers are still wanted across England, Wales and Scotland.
+Jack Sommers was one of the first to have the jab on the Oxford trial.
 [This piece was originally published on 6 June].It’s been a month since I first signed up for the coronavirus vaccine trials.
 I was paid a grand total of £235 for five hospital visits, various needles to be stuck in my arm, and generally to be used as a human guinea pig, all in the hope I could help to develop the much-discussed Covid-19 vaccine.

 Kim Kardashian West has shared a photograph taken shortly after she discovered she was pregnant with her first child, saying she was “freaking out” at the time.On Monday 8 June, Kanye West celebrated his 43rd birthday.

 Boris Johnson has confirmed the UK lockdown will be continuing but that restrictions will begin to ease in the coming weeks.The order has been in place since 23 March when the prime minister first told the nation they should only leave the house for several key reasons.

 The coronavirus, known as Covid-19, affects lungs and airways causing symptoms of a cough, fever and high temperature, and shortness of breath, and can be potentially deadly.Because coronavirus is a novel virus, the NHS says it does not know “exactly” how coronavirus spreads from person to person but other similar viruses are spread in cough droplets.